Syndicalist Organization "Freedom": History

 The chairman of the Central Committee of SOW was Wiesław Protschke, whilst the management of the organisation included Zofia Hajkowicz-Brodzikowska, Wiesław Protschke and Jerzy Leszczyński.
 The first external manifestation of their activity was the publication of the periodical Polska dla Ludu in the spring of 1940.
 SOW members fought in the PZWWN partisan unit in the Kielce region, which was merged with the Home Army in 1943–1944.

 SOW was an organisation with probably several hundred sworn members in Warsaw, Kielce, Niewachłów, Jędrzejów, Skarżysko, Częstochowa and Kraków.
 It consisted mainly of factory workers and intellectuals.
 The management was formed by the Central Committee formed by Hajkowicz-Brodzikowska, Protschke, Leszczyński, Zygmunt Dymek and Kazimierz Zieliński.
 The SOW had its own printing house, the biweekly Walka Ludu with the military handbook Towarzy Pancerny and program brochures were published in Warsaw, and in Kielce the Revolutionary Press Agency.
 The organisation's journalism was clearly anti-state.
 The management of the socialised enterprises was to pass into the hands of workers' councils, and a federation of free municipalities was proposed in place of the state administration.
 Power would be exercised by assemblies of residents and delegates with binding mandates.
 Industry, trade, raw materials, land, banks and rental houses were to be socialised.
 People's militias were to replace the army.
 The following was written about the police: “We do not see any difference between the police apparatuses at all latitudes and longitudes.
 Where there is a police apparatus, there is privilege and oppression, and on the other hand there is poverty and harm”.

 Combat activity took on the greatest dimensions in Kielce, where the partisan unit of the SOW commanded by Stanisław Janyst carried out attacks on trains and gendarmerie posts.
 In May 1943, the anarcho-syndicalist troops surrendered to the Home Army (AK), which was justified by the need for unity in the fight against Nazism.
-The cooperation between SOW and ZSP was corrected.
+The cooperation between SOW and ZSP Union of Polish Syndicalists was corrected.
 When on February 5, 1944, after a siege of several hours, the German police liquidated the SOW printing house in Warsaw, the ZSP placed one of its own printing houses at the disposal of the anarcho-syndicalists.